AyakuraYuki/cloudflare-r2-static-pages-worker-rs/README.md

 1. Define the `Content-Type` of Apple Universal Links config `apple-app-site-association` to `application/json`.
 2. Define the `index.html` file as the default website entrance in R2.

+## Some words from me

+This program is not like nginx, it doesn't support any intent like try_files, and Cloudflare Worker does not allow us to inject a nginx server.

+I currently have no passion for implementing it, and I am new to Rust and still need to learn Rust.

+Maybe there's some way that can allow us to inject an nginx server into Cloudflare Worker.

 ## Deploy

 I don't have a plan to make a deploy template.